 He auctioned the lives of gladiators in the arena.
 Centurions and some government officials, such as highway commissioners, were forced to turn over to the state property or money that they had acquired.
 According to Suetonius, in the first year of Caligula’s reign, he managed to waste 2.7 billion sesterces – a colossal sum.

-Several conspiracies pertaining to the possible demise of Caligula whirled throughout Rome during this period, but it all came to a final, bloody conclusion in 41 AD when officers in the Praetorian Guard murdered Caligula.
+Several conspiracies pertaining to the possible demise of Caligula whirled throughout Rome during this period, but it all came to a final conclusion in 41 AD when officers in the Praetorian Guard brutally did away with Caligula.
 According to Suetonius, on January 24th, Caligula was accosted while he was talking to a group of actors in the imperial palace.

 His uncle, Claudius, who had the support of the Praetorian Guard, succeeded Caligula.
 Chaerea was executed, as well as other known conspirators, and Caligula’s body was cremated and then entombed in the Mausoleum of Augustus, with his family.
 His ashes were scattered during the sack of Rome in 410.